spatie/uptime-monitor-app/README.md

 <img src="https://docs.spatie.be/images/uptime-monitor/ssl-expiring-soon.jpg"><br />

 Under the hood the uptime-monitor is a vanilla Laravel 5.3 application with the [laravel-uptime-monitor](https://docs.spatie.be/laravel-uptime-monitor) installed into it.
+If you know your way around Laravel, it's recommended that you use [laravel-uptime-monitor](https://docs.spatie.be/laravel-uptime-monitor) instead of this app.

 ## Installation